Citizen Police Academy

-To attend citizens must meet the following established criteria: a) participants must be at least twenty one (21) years of age and, b) must pass a background investigation check c) must reside within the Municipality of Anchorage.
+To attend citizens must meet the following established criteria: a) participants must be at least eighteen (18) years of age and, b) must pass a background investigation check c) must reside within the Municipality of Anchorage.

-Participation requires a commitment of one evening a week and two (2) Saturday afternoons for an eleven (13) week period.
+Participation requires a commitment of one evening a week for a 13 week period.
 Participants will meet on Wednesday evenings for three (3) hours, 6:30 PM to 9:30 PM.
-Saturday afternoon sessions 12:00 PM to 4:00 PM.
 In addition, at the participant’s convenience, ride-alongs with a patrol officer and/or observation time in the Dispatch Center may be scheduled.

 Classes are held at the Anchorage Police Training Center 3760 West Dimond Blvd (corner of Jewel Lake & Dimond).

 The following topics are those which are typically covered in the Citizen Police Academy.
-Each night of class consists of two topics, each taught by police officers, detectives, or other personnel in their various fields of expertise.
+Each night of class consists of one or more topics, each taught by police officers, detectives, or other personnel in their various fields of expertise.